Achievements and awards in 2023

 Achievements and awards in 2021

 - Jakub Homola from the Infrastructure Research Lab received the Prof. Babuška Prize for outstanding work in computer science for the year 2021.
-The expert jury awarded his master thesis, in which he used our supercomputers.
+The expert jury awarded his master's thesis, in which he used our supercomputers.

-Scientists from research institutions IT4Innovations and CATRIN presented each other their research activities and discussed the mutual cooperation possibilities.
+Scientists from research institutions IT4Innovations and CATRIN presented each other with their research activities and discussed the cooperation possibilities.
 The objective of the introductory workshop was to find synergies in the field of High-Performance Computing and Artificial Intelligence.

-- The e-INFRA CZ consortium achieved the highest ranking in the international evaluation of large research infrastructures of the Czech Republic, which was held under the auspices of the Ministry of Education, Youth and Sports of the Czech Republic.
+- The e-INFRA CZ consortium achieved the highest ranking in the international evaluation of large research infrastructures of the Czech Republic, which was held under the auspices of the Ministry of Education, Youth, and Sports of the Czech Republic.

 Georg Zitzlsberger obtained two NVIDIA Deep Learning Institute (DLI) instructor certificates — Building Transformer-Based Natural Language Processing Applications and Fundamentals of Deep Learning.

 - The e-INFRA CZ consortium, of which IT4Innovations is a part, implemented quantum key distribution.
 Communication secured by encryption through quantum key distribution (QKD) represents a new shift in communication security and addresses the risks associated with the advent of quantum computers.